brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The SOC team applied technical CTI feeds to firewall and IDS systems, blocking malicious IP addresses and proactively stopping intrusion attempts on the network.

+### Threat Intelligence Platform (TIP)
+**Definition:**
+A Threat Intelligence Platform (TIP) is a centralized system that collects, normalizes, analyzes, and shares threat intelligence data to support detection and response operations.

+**Example Usage:**
+The security operations center integrated a TIP to enrich alerts with external threat context.

 ### Threat Score Normalization
 **Definition:**